 Most Swiss immediately associate mortgages with banks.
 Mortgages offered by insurance companies may also ring a bell among Swiss home buyers.
 But pension funds are one place where your average Joe or Jane won’t likely think of dropping by in search of the perfect mortgage.

-Nobody can blame them, because pension funds have made little or no effort to market their mortgage products.
-What little marketing is carried out only targets pension fund members.
-But even so, the ratio of mortgages provided by pension funds has shown a steady increase over the past decade.
+The primary reason for this is that pension funds have made very little effort to market their mortgage products.
+The little marketing that is carried out generally only targets pension fund members, even though many pension funds accept mortgages from non-members as well.
+But despite the poor marketing, the ratio of mortgages provided by pension funds has shown a steady increase over the past decade.

 Mortgages: An attractive investment vehicle